sakuma/minecraft-server-controller/README.md

 $ make deploy
 ```

-if serverless deploy only is `sls deploy --vervose`
+if serverless deploy only is `sls deploy --aws-profile mine --vervose`

 # TODO
 - Consider national holiday in stop instance logic